michaelBenin/extend-with-super/README.md

 Any contributions must be accompanied with tests.

-Make a pull request to master.
+Make a pull request to the develop branch.

 Main functionality influenced by underscore.js.